This is a fairly technical article that I want to publish to help fellow developers with an important part of dApp development: deployment!

 }

-I knew when the syncing was over becausefalse was the output of the `web3.eth.isSyncing()`command, which indicates that the ehtereum node is synced, and therefore ready to deployed contracts.
+was the output of the `web3.eth.isSyncing()`command, which indicates that the ehtereum node is synced, and therefore ready to deployed contracts.

-When the node was synced and ready I created an account with web3.eth.personal.newAccount('write_password_here') and proceeded with funding that account with testnet ether (this account is the one that goes into the from: field of the truffle-config js file, in the ropsten network section we created earlier).
+field of the truffle-config js file, in the ropsten network section we created earlier).
 I used this faucet to fund the account: https://faucet.ropsten.be

-To check an account balance use this command in the console: web3.eth.getBalance('0x123_YOUR_ADDRESS_HERE').
+.
 It doesn’t return ethers but wei, so make sure you do the conversion.

 Last thing that the account needs before being able to deploy is to be unlocked.
-To unlock the account I used truffle web3.eth.personal.unlockAccount( accounts[0], 'your_account_password_here').
+To unlock the account I used truffle web3.eth.personal.unlockAccount( accounts[0], 'your_account_password_here')

 The account was finally loaded with some testnet ethers and unlocked, therefore ready to deploy contracts.

-Still in the console, I ran compile to compile the solidity contracts and then for some reason migrate wound not hang at some point, so I had to execute migrate -f 2 instead, where 2 is the number of my migration.
-To find the migration number I looked at the name of the migration js file I wanted to use, mine was migrations/2_deploy_contracts.js so I put 2 in the migrate command.
+is the number of my migration.
+To find the migration number I looked at the name of the migration js file I wanted to use, mine was migrations/2_deploy_contracts.js

 Everything went well and I had an output like this one: